gaurangrshah/r2025-fastfeedback/notes.md

   > **☝️ NOTE: ** we've prefied our environment variables with `NEXT_PUBLIC_` which tells next.js to expose these specific keys to our client side application.
   >
   > - ❗️ Any non-prefixed keys will only be available to our application on the server-side
+  > - **❗️NOTE:** we also need to restart our development server in order to provide our local application with our environment variables.